 “Just” Coffee—fair traded, from cooperatives in Chiapas, roasted by a cooperative in Agua Prieta.
 Just Coffee is available for sale after Masses and in the Church office.

 Migration Spirituality—St. Michael’s and St. Philip’s joined together in March 2015 to organize a day-long retreat about migration spirituality.
 About 45 individuals from seven different Christian denominations attended the event in our Parish Center.
-A core group including Margie King, Jim Steinman, and Joyce Tracy and Fr.
-John Leech from St. Michael’s, among others, has met monthly to organize future events, including a shrine at the upcoming Diocesan Convention.
+A core group including Joyce Tracy and Fr.
+John Leech, among others, has met monthly to organize future events, including a shrine at the upcoming Diocesan Convention.
 A weekly prayer list of migrants is circulated to the participants and other interested individuals.
 If you would like to pray for migrants with us, please contact us.

 Pantano Rotary Shoebox Project—Each year the parish collects shoeboxes, gift wraps them and fills them with Epiphany gifts for poor children of Nogales, Mexico.